Cresemba (Isavuconazole)

 No, this medicine is not addictive according to the prescribing information.

 Do not stop taking Cresemba suddenly or lower the dose without checking with your doctor.
-If you stop suddenly or don’t complete the full course, your condition may worsen or symptoms may return.
+If you stop suddenly or don't complete the full course, your condition may worsen or symptoms may return, and the infection may not clear completely.

-If it’s almost time for your next dose, skip the missed dose.
-Otherwise, take it as soon as you remember, then return to your normal schedule.
-Never take a double dose to make up for a missed one.
+If it's almost time for your next dose, skip the missed dose and take the next dose when scheduled.
+Do not take a double dose.
+Otherwise, take it as soon as you remember and return to your normal schedule.

 Cresemba can be used in children older than 1 year.
-There is not enough information to recommend its use in children under 1 year of age.
-Children should be careful with activities requiring attention while taking this medicine.
+There is not enough information to recommend its use for children under 1 year of age.
+Children should be careful with activities requiring attention like riding bicycles or climbing, as the medicine may cause tiredness or confusion.

 Important Disclaimer